atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 Mr. Selby, w’ho had been transported at having So good an opportunity of Settling his daughter, was now quite mor tihed at hearing She. had acted Ib likec a
 C. A' ■' ^ '♦
 fimplefon.
 Going immediately in Search of her, he found her making up a cap From one of miss lurnley’s patcer.ns,, Tn her mother apartment. r
-, ‘f So, miss, " Said he, as he enterieji the room i “how foolishly you have shehayed I > What could you meari by P refusing, young. lewson .fa man who v > •',.. • ^ { ■; /: ■,, ....;;
+, ‘f So, miss, " Said he, as he enterieji the room i how foolishly you have shehayed I > What could you meari by P refusing, young. lewson .fa man who v > •',.. • ^ { ■; /: ■,, ....;;
-dt. will have fo pretty estate:, who is. ' ' “'sober
+dt. will have fo pretty estate:, who is. ' ' 'sober
 * ». *
 « I
 r